Monopole and instanton effects in QCD: Monopoles

 \section{Monopoles}

-In this section, we first explain the monopole creation operator, which we use in this research.
-We then create monopoles and anti-monopoles in the configurations with varying magnetic charges.
-We measure the monopole density and the length of the monopole loops to confirm that the eigenstate of the creation operator becomes the coherent state and that the monopoles and anti-monopoles are correctly added in the configurations.
+In this section, we create monopoles and anti-monopoles in configurations with varying magnetic charges and measure the monopole density and the length of the monopole loops to confirm that the monopoles and anti-monopoles are correctly added to the configurations.